cap-js/docs/guides/databases.md

 ### Standard Operators {.node}

-The database services guarantee identical behavior of these operators:
+The database services guarantee the identical behavior of these operators:

 * `==`, `=` — with `=` null being translated to `is null`
 * `!=`, `<>` — with `!=` translated to `IS NOT` in SQLite, or to `IS DISTINCT FROM` in standard SQL, or to an equivalent polyfill in SAP HANA